livin/kafkachat/README.md

 1. Kafka cluster/instance and its connection props.
     1. Local instance.
     2. Cloud-based cluster.
     3. Free (no-credit card options are available).
+Examples below:
+       1. Upstash.com - sign up for free kafka cluster.
 2. Kafka topic `chat` should be created inside your kafka cluster.
 Other topics supported as well.
 No extra configuration needed.
 3. Java 11+ installed.